segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Packaging Destinations using Device-mode

 By default, Analytics-React-Native sends all of your data first to the Segment servers, which forward the data on to any tools you enabled from the Segment web app.
-It does not package any external destination SDKs by default.
+It does not package any external destination code by default.
 This is known as sending your data using "Cloud-mode", and it helps reduce the size of your project.

-However, some destinations require that you include code in your project that can be executed on the user's device so that these tools can function correctly.
-These destinations run code that sends data directly to the destination's API endpoints, as well as sending a copy to the Segment servers for archiving.
+However, some destinations require that you include code in your project that can be run on the user's device so that these tools can function correctly.
+These destinations send data directly to the destination's API endpoints, as well as sending a copy to the Segment servers for archiving.
 This is known as sending data in "device-mode".
 Other destinations offer a device-mode SDK, but still work (with reduced features) in cloud-mode.

 You can read [more about connection modes](/docs/connections/destinations/#connection-modes) in the Destination documentation.